benc-uk/nanomon/readme.md

 NanoMon provides basic alerting support, which sends emails when monitors return a non-OK status 1 or more times in a row.
 By default this alerting feature is not enabled, and failing monitors will not trigger emails.

 To enable alerting all of the env vars starting `ALERT_` will need to be set, there are six of these as described above.
-However as three of these variables have defaults, you only need to set the remaining three `ALERT_SMTP_PASSWORD`, `ALERT_SMTP_FROM` and `ALERT_SMTP_FROM` to switch the feature on, this will be using GMail to send emails.
+However as three of these variables have defaults, you only need to set the remaining three `ALERT_SMTP_PASSWORD`, `ALERT_SMTP_FROM` and `ALERT_SMTP_TO` to switch the feature on, this will be using GMail to send emails.
 For the password you will need [setup an Google app password](https://support.google.com/accounts/answer/185833?hl=en) this will use your personal Google account to send the emails, so this probably isn't a good option for production (putting it mildly).

 Limitations: